Studio Screamers Frankenstein’s Monster Popcorn Bucket Price Raised $13 at Universal Orlando Resort - NewsBreak

 Related

-REVIEW: Spirits of the Coven House at Universal Orlando’s Halloween Horror Nights 31
+REVIEW: The Weeknd – After Hours Nightmare House at Universal Orlando’s Halloween Horror Nights 31

-Spirits of the Coven is an original house at Halloween Horror Nights 31.
-The official description reads, “A coven of beautiful ﬂapper witches will lure you into their 1920s speakeasy, reveal their haggish true form and turn your scream squad into a witch’s brew.
-They’ll be cackling; you’ll be screaming.”
+The Weeknd brings his creepy creations to life in a house at Halloween Horror Nights 31, themed to his album “After Hours Nightmare.”.
+The official description reads, “Prepare to enter the macabre mind of The Weeknd in this haunted house as he stalks your squad through the surreal nightmare of his After Hours music.
+A slasher carving a smile at an otherworldly rave.
+Bandaged maniacs performing extreme plastic surgery.
+A grotesque mannequin masquerade.
+His nightmare is now yours.”

 REVIEW: Dead Coconut Club at Universal CityWalk Orlando for Halloween Horror Nights 31